newcloudtechnologies/memlimiter/README.md

 - $RSS_{limit}$ is a hard limit for service's physical memory (`RSS`) consumption (so that exceeding this limit will highly likely result in OOM);
 - $CGO$ is a total size of heap allocations made beyond `Cgo` borders (within `C`/`C++`/.... libraries).

 A few notes about $CGO$ component.
 Allocations made outside of the Go allocator, of course, are not controlled by the Go runtime in any way.
 At the same time, the memory consumption limit is common for both Go and non-Go allocators.
 Therefore, if non-Go allocations grow, all we can do is shrink the memory budget for Go allocations (which is why we subtract $CGO$ from the denominator of the previous expression).
-If your service uses `Cgo`, you need to figure out how much memory is allocated “on the other side” – **otherwise MemLimiter won’t be able to save your service from OOM**.
+If your service uses `Cgo`, you need to figure out how much memory is allocated "on the other side" - **otherwise MemLimiter won't be able to save your service from OOM**.

+When reported `$CGO >= RSS_{limit}$`, MemLimiter treats Go budget as exhausted and immediately switches to conservative control mode.

 If the service doesn't use `Cgo`, the $Utilization$ formula is simplified to:
 $$Utilization = \frac {NextGC} {RSS_{limit}}$$